carla-simulator/carla/Docs/benchmark_metrics.md

 ------------------------------

 This page explains the performance metrics module.
-This module is used to compute a summary of results based on the agent actions when completing experiments.
+This module is used to compute a summary of results based on the actions performed by the agent during the benchmark.

 ### Provided performance metrics